pupilfirst/wd301-scripts/handling-advanced-ui-events/fetch-tasks/README.md

 export default ProjectDetails;
 ```

 Save the file.
 Now, the tasks for a project will get listed properly.
 And they can be moved around the lists as well.
+But if you reload the page, after moving a task from one list to another, you can see, the task is still been shown at it's previous position.
+We will fix this later.

 See you in the next lesson.